Used CNC Machine Maintenance & Inspection Guide: What to Check Before You Buy

 Tool Changer Inspection

-Automatic tool changers (ATCs) are a common source of downtime on CNC machines.
+Automatic tool changers (ATCs) are a common source of downtime.
 Run the tool changer through a complete cycle, changing to every pocket position:

 Red Flags: When to Walk Away

-Hiring a Third-Party Inspector
+Hire a Third-Party Inspector for Machines Over $50,000

-For machines over $50,000, consider hiring an independent machine tool inspector or the machine builder's service team to perform a pre-purchase inspection.
 Professional inspectors bring calibrated instruments (laser interferometer, ball bar, vibration analyzer), objective expertise, and a written report that can serve as a negotiating tool.
 Typical inspection costs range from $1,000–$4,000 depending on machine complexity and travel.

 This investment is trivial compared to the cost of discovering a $20,000 spindle rebuild need after you've already purchased the machine.
 For additional inspection guidance, see our CNC Machine Inspection Checklist for a printable step-by-step evaluation form.

 Frequently Asked Questions